jherreralizalde/gcp_demo/README.md

 # Pre requisites

--Enable the necesary GCP APIs
+- Enable the necesary GCP APIs
--Service account with the necesary privileges -Terraform
+- Service account with the necesary privileges
+- Terraform
--Github repo
+- Github repo

 # Terraform config

 To create the infra necesary for that task, that files will be used:

--auth.tf
--backend.tf
--provider.tf
--versions.tf
--instance.tf
--pub-sub.tf
--startup.sh
+- auth.tf
+- backend.tf
+- provider.tf
+- versions.tf
+- instance.tf
+- pub-sub.tf
+- startup.sh

 Aditional that files will usesd for security and Jenkins code:

--.gitignore
--Jenkinsfile
+- .gitignore
+- Jenkinsfile

 To capture the Pub/Sub message i decided to use one file and add every 5 minutes a new message on it: